CS789Team/TicketTaggerWithPSO/README.md

 • Requirements

-• preprocessing for data
+• Datasate

-      • A- Data cleaning by removing emojis, symbols, pictographs, non-English charecters, numbers ,and links.

-      • B- Data cleaning in (A) ,word stemming, and stop words removal.

 • Project files

 • Resource links

 # Ticket Tagger with Feature Selection using PSO Algorithm

 Ticket tagger is subject project for four students that aimed to classify Github issues into three categories (bug, question, and enhancement) in order to help the users to manage thier time and priority.  we used fastText pretrained model to generate  the text vectors (300 vec) then we used particle swarm optimization algorithm (PSO) for feature selection. finally, we trained selected feature using SVM model.

+# Terminologies
+Explain for some of terminologies:

+*  fastText : fastText is a library for efficient learning of word representations and sentence classification. we use it to represent every feature as a vector.

+# Requirements:

+* install pyswarms library.
+* install fasttext pre-trained model for english language.
+* install W2V  pre-trained model.

+# Dataset

+The preprocessing on data has been done in two files:

+*  A- Data cleaning by removing emojis, symbols, pictographs, non-English charecters, numbers ,and links.
+*  B- Data cleaning in A ,word stemming, and stop words removal.

+(A) maintained an acceptable accuracy, while (B) decreases the accuracy. so, word stemming and stop words removal wasn't considered in our work.

+# Project files

 This repository contains project files as following :